Food & Grocery

 App Map, User Flow Diagram

-To visualize how users might interact and move through the app features we have designed the complete workflow of the feature.
-This helped us designed the low fidelity prototype and placements of each functionality.
+To visualize how users might interact and move through the app features we have designed the complete hierarchy of the feature.
+A clear visual hierarchy presents menus and dishes in an appealing and organized manner, enhancing user engagement.
+This helped us design the low-fidelity prototype and placements of each functionality.

 flowchart groceeri